Azerbaijan detains election watchdog chief

 "His arrest is a punishment for his centre's post-election report, where there was evidence of violations," Rashid Gajily told Reuters.

-Mammadli's organisation was investigated by the authorities after it documented widespread electoral violations.
+Mammadli's organization was investigated by the authorities after it documented widespread electoral violations.

 Rights groups accuse Aliyev of curbing dissent and freedom of speech - charges dismissed by Azeri authorities who say its 9 million citizens enjoy full democratic freedoms.